Research and Consultation Team - privacy notice

 Who we will share your information with

-The Research and Consultation Team will only share individual level data with other Council departments or other third parties if it is necessary to comply with a legal obligation or it is necessary for one of our official functions.
-We will provide summarised or grouped data to interested Council departments or external services.
+The Research and Consultation Team will not share individual level data with external bodies unless it is necessary to comply with a legal obligation or it is necessary for one of our official functions.
+We will provide summarised or grouped data to interested third party council departments or external services.
 We may quote part or full verbatim comments within our reports to provide context on points made omitting any data in which any individuals could be personally identified.

 Where we get your information from

 Consultations and surveys are often placed publicly on the Cheshire East Council website.
 In this case no prior information about individuals has been obtained.